 - What is the prognosis (outcome) for swollen feet and swollen ankles?

 Quick GuideBurning or Swollen Feet?
 What Foot Pain Says About Your Health

-What causes swollen ankles and swollen feet?
-(Continued)
+What are the most common causes swollen ankles and swollen feet?

 The causes of swollen feet and ankles are numerous; the following is a list of most of the major causes with some examples.